Sperm whale: Diet

-It has been stated that sperm whales, as well as other large cetaceans, help fertilise the surface of the ocean by consuming nutrients in the depths and transporting those nutrients to the oceans' surface when they defecate, an effect known as the whale pump.
+Sperm whales, as well as other large cetaceans, help fertilise the surface of the ocean by consuming nutrients in the depths and transporting those nutrients to the oceans' surface when they defecate, an effect known as the whale pump.
 This fertilises phytoplankton and other plants on the surface of the ocean and contributes to ocean productivity and the drawdown of atmospheric carbon.

 Life cycle

 Sperm whales can live 70 years or more.
 They are a prime example of a species that has been K-selected, meaning their reproductive strategy is associated with stable environmental conditions and comprises a low birth rate, significant parental aid to offspring, slow maturation, and high longevity.

 How they choose mates has not been definitively determined.
 Bulls will fight with each other over females, and males will mate with multiple females, making them polygynous, but they do not dominate the group as in a harem.
 Bulls do not provide paternal care to their offspring but rather play a fatherly role to younger bulls to show dominance.

 Females become fertile at around 9 years of age.
 The oldest pregnant female ever recorded was 41 years old.
 Gestation requires 14 to 16 months, producing a single calf.
 Sexually mature females give birth once every 4 to 20 years (pregnancy rates were higher during the whaling era).
 Birth is a social event, as the mother and calf need others to protect them from predators.
 The other adults may jostle and bite the newborn in its first hours.

 Lactation proceeds for 19 to 42 months, but calves, rarely, may suckle up to 13 years.
 Like that of other whales, the sperm whale's milk has a higher fat content than that of terrestrial mammals: about 36%, compared to 4% in cow milk.
 This gives it a consistency similar to cottage cheese, which prevents it from dissolving in the water before the calf can drink it.
 It has an energy content of roughly 3,840 kcal/kg, compared to just 640 kcal/kg in cow milk.
 Calves may be allowed to suckle from females other than their mothers.

 Males become sexually mature at 18 years.
 Upon reaching sexual maturity, males move to higher latitudes, where the water is colder and feeding is more productive.
 Females remain at lower latitudes.
 Males reach their full size at about age 50.